PNNL-Comp-Mass-Spec/CRNT4SBML/docs/_build/html/_sources/quickstart.rst.txt

 To begin using CRNT4SBML, start by following the process outlined in :ref:`my-installation-label`.
-Once you have correctly installed CRNT4SBML follow the steps below to obtain a general idea of how one can perform the mass conservation and semi-diffusive approach of :cite:`irene`.
+Once you have correctly installed CRNT4SBML follow the steps below to obtain a general idea of how one can perform the mass conservation and semi-diffusive approach of :cite:`irene` and a general approach for mass conserving systems.

 - If you are interested in running the Deficiency Zero and One theorems please consult :ref:`my-basic-label`.
 - If one is interested in the general steps to follow in order to detect bistability, one should consult :ref:`detect-bistability-label`.